fbpx ...

 User Preferences and Viewing Habits

-As per the survey, here is what most of the users looks into streaming platforms before purchasing its subscription:
+As per the survey, here is what most of the users look into streaming platforms before purchasing a subscription:

 Video Streaming Attributes Proportion Who Think it is Important